dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ### Conditions

 Not only can creatures receive damage reflected as hits, they can also be subject to different conditions that affect their health and can definitely endanger them in combat.
 Here are some common conditions, caused by combat results and magical effects.
+If a condition has a temporary effect, the Game Master will roll 1d6 to determine for how long it lasts.

 #### Ablaze

-If an entity has caught fire, and they move out of the source of fire, they will be ablaze for 1d6 rounds of combat.
-They will take damage for each round that the entity is on fire.
+If an entity has caught fire, they will take damage for each round that they are on fire as determined by the GM's roll for duration.
 If the entity spends one combat round stomping out the flames by any means (rolling on the ground, dousing with water, etc.), the fire will be put out immediately.

 #### Afraid